 Peaches doesn’t have time to answer, as the train slows down and they have to jump off.

-They jump onto the slowly moving train, relieved to find the wagon once again empty.
-Twenty hours later they arrive in Hidden Springs after an uneventful journey.
 On their way into town, they stop at a gas station and Rowan washes in the bathroom.
 True to his word, he takes a protesting Peaches to the laundromat.

 ‘But I’m not waterproof!
 What if I shrink?
 And my colors will surely fade!’